This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a pancreatic pseudocyst diagnosed?

-Your caregiver will examine you, and ask about other medical conditions you may have.
+Your healthcare provider will examine you, and ask about other medical conditions you may have.
 He may ask if you have been injured or had surgery recently.
 You may need the following:

 - A CT, or CAT scan, is a type of x-ray that is taken of your abdomen.
 The pictures may show a pseudocyst.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 How is a pancreatic pseudocyst treated?